- This event has passed.

-In this and every class, we begin by making a casting of your foot (they will truly be custom built).
-We’ll discuss the past 200,000 years of footwear evolution then move on to patterning and leather selection, cutting and skiving, then stitching and assembly.
-We will be using industrial, walking-foot and post-bed sewing machines in this class to assemble the uppers.
-Some sewing machine experience is helpful but not required.
-Once the upper and sole are attached, we move onto closure, finishing, and finally attaching and trimming the soles.
+In this class we begin by making a casting of your foot (they will truly be custom built), then move on to patterning and leather selection, cutting and skiving, stitching and assembly.
+We will be using industrial walking foot sewing machines in this class to assemble the uppers.
+Some sewing machine experience is helpful, but not required.
+Once the upper and midsole are attached by hand stitching we move on to closure, finishing and finally attaching and trimming the Vibram rubber outsoles.

 This pair of shoes could easily last you for the rest of your life if well taken care of!